dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/03 Lecture 3.md

 :::{.answer}
 In several variables, no, since not every variety is birational to a hypersurface.
 In one variable, yes, as the following theorem shows:
 :::

 :::{.theorem title="Regular Function Fields in One Variable are Geometrically Irreducible"}
-Let $K/k$ be a one variable function fields (finitely generated, transcendence degree one).
+Let $K/k$ be a one variable function field (finitely generated, transcendence degree one).
 Then

 a.
 If $K/k$ is separable, then $K = k(x, y)$ for some $x, y\in K$.